Terrastories/terrastories/documentation/SETUP.md

 Docker is a platform that serves to deliver software in packages called containers.
 Terrastories makes use of this to deliver the many facets included in the application in one easy package.

-Setup instructions for Docker: https://docs.docker.com/engine/install/
+Setup instructions for Docker: https://docs.docker.com/get-docker/

-* On Linux, users should run all docker commands with `sudo` or check the [official documentation](https://docs.docker.com/install/linux/linux-postinstall/) to manage Docker as a non-root user.
-* On Windows, Docker should install WSL-2 (Windows Subsystem for Linux 2) through which you should set up Terrastories.
-However, it is possible that you may need to configure some additional settings for Terrastories to properly work on Windows.
+Be sure to follow the instructions for your OS carefully as the instructions vary per OS.

 ## Setup the application

-1. Create a fork of the Terrastories/terrastories repository.
+1. Create a fork of the [Terrastories repository](https://github.com/Terrastories/terrastories/fork).
 Now clone the repository locally to your computer.

-2. Using the source-code editor of your choice, open the terrastories repository.
-There, a file can be found called `.env.example`.
-Copy the contents of this file into a newly created file called `.env` (Do not change .env.example!).

-    Now, create an account at [Mapbox](https://mapbox.com/signup), and copy the mapbox access token (either your default public token or a new one you create) found under your acccount.

-    Navigate back to the `.env` file you created and replace where it says `pk.set-your-key-here` (after `DEFAULT_MAPBOX_TOKEN=`) with your mapbox access token.

-    *Note: if you are developing for offline (e.g. using Maplibre-GL to render a self-hosted map, you will not need to provide a Mapbox access token.*

-## Build the application using our script (option 1)
+### Setup using our script (option 1)

 Run
    ```sh